Graded String Diagrams for Imprecise Probability and Causal Intervention: Modular Completeness for Graded Theories

-Our argument relies on finding a particular shape that terms can be put into (e.g.~a normal form).
-Here, we want to factor any graded term as the composition of a very simple graded term and a $\sig_{\catC}$-term, showing that any graded term is obtained by bending wires of a $0$-graded term.
-We need a technical lemma that generalises \cref{eqn:slidinggenerator} to all $\G$-morphisms. \begin{lemma} For any morphism $\raisebox{0.4ex}{\scalebox{0.5}{\tikzfig{verticalterm}}}$ in $\G$, and any monoidal $\sig_{\catC}$-term $t_0$ in the equivalence class of $t \act \id_0 \in \catC$, the closure $\closed{\axh}$ contains the equation
+Our argument relies on finding a particular shape that terms can be put into (akin to a normal form).
+Here, we want to factor any graded term as the composition of a very simple graded term and a $\sigC$-term, showing that any graded term is obtained by bending wires of a $\eword$-graded term.
+We need a technical lemma that generalises \cref{eqn:slidinggenerator} to all $\G$-morphisms. \begin{lem} For any morphism $\raisebox{0.4ex}{\scalebox{0.5}{\tikzfig{verticalterm}}}$ in $\G$, and any monoidal $\sigC$-term $t_{\eword}$ in the equivalence class of $t \act \id_{\eword} \in \catC$, the closure $\closed{\axh}$ contains the equation